 $ rclone -q ls remote:path 54 file0.txt.bin 57 subdir/file3.txt.bin 56 subdir/file2.txt.bin 58 subdir/subsubdir/file4.txt.bin 55 file1.txt.bin

-Cloud storage systems have various limits on file name length and total path length which you are more likely to hit using "Standard" file name encryption.
-If you keep your file names to below 156 characters in length then you should be OK on all providers.
+Cloud storage systems have limits on file name length and total path length which rclone is more likely to breach using "Standard" file name encryption.
+Where file names are less than 156 characters in length issues should not be encountered, irrespective of cloud storage provider.

 Crypt stores modification times using the underlying remote so support depends on that.

 Hashes are not stored for crypt.
 However the data integrity is protected by an extremely strong crypto authenticator.